1. The Association shall be known as the Universities Association for Lifelong Learning.

 1. MEMBERSHIP OF THE ASSOCIATION

 (i) In addition to Institutional Membership of the Association as set out in the Constitution, International Membership is open to Universities outside the United Kingdom by agreement of Council.
-Associate Membership is open to Professional and Statutory Bodies and Associations within the United Kingdom.
-Individual Membership is open to any member of academic or academic related staff who has been employed in an institution in full membership of UALL.
+Associate Membership is open to other education providers, organisations, institutions, professional or statutory bodies with an interest in the Association's objects and functions as defined in paragraphs 2 and 3.
+Student membership shall be open to registered student members of any member institution.
+Individual Membership is open to anyone who can demonstrate interest in and engagement with the Association's objects and functions.
 Honorary Membership may be conferred upon individuals by resolution at an Annual General Meeting.

 (ii) Non-payment of the annual subscription fee will normally result in termination of membership.